algorand/pyteal/docs/api.rst

    .. data:: Txn
       :annotation: = <pyteal.TxnObject object>

       The current transaction being evaluated.
+This is an instance of :any:`TxnObject`.

    .. data:: Gtxn
       :annotation: = <pyteal.TxnGroup object>

       The current group of transactions being evaluated.
+This is an instance of :any:`TxnGroup`.

+   .. data:: InnerTxn
+      :annotation: = <pyteal.TxnObject object>

+      The most recently submitted inner transaction.
+This is an instance of :any:`TxnObject`.